 But we too must learn to rely on the Lord and trust Him to provide.
 We must strive to remain faithful as we make our way to that true “better place.”
 We must not allow our desire for more to sidetrack us from our journey to the Promised Land.

 Jah Bread was the nickname given to Fr.
 Jabriel S. Ballentine by a Rastafarian community.
+“Jah” is a shortened form of “Jehovah,” which is a latinized form of “Yahweh.”
 A play on the sound of his given name, Jah Bread represented the value of his words, writing and insight.
 What began as mispronunciation gradually developed spiritual meaning as Fr.
 Jabriel began sharing his writings and reasonings within the Rasta community.
 For them, it was as if Jah (God) had sent manna from Heaven, by which those living in the wilderness were to live – “Jah Bread.”